mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:**  `origin_read_timeout 20s;` <br/>
 **Context:** server, location

 This is an enhancement of the [proxy_read_timeout](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_read_timeout) directive.
 It defines a timeout for reading a response from the origin server.
 The value is limited to an integer in [1,60] followed by ‘s’.
 We made sure that the entire chain of connections respects this timeout value.
-Currently, this directive is not supported at the location level.

 ### `origin_send_timeout`